reinert/requestor/README.md

 ```

 To save an object locally, we call `request.save(<key>, <object>)`.
-Differently, to save an object in the upstream Store, we call `request.save(<key>, <object>, <level>)`.
+Differently, to save an object in a upstream Store, we call `request.save(<key>, <object>, <level>)`.
-If the request was originated from a [Service](#services) and we set the level as `Level.PARENT`, then the data is saved in the Service's `LeafStore`.
+If the request was originated from a [Service](#services) and we set the level as `Level.PARENT`, then the data is saved in the Service Store.
-But if we set the level as `Level.ROOT`, the data is saved in the Session's `RootStore`.
+But if we set the level as `Level.ROOT`, the data is saved in the Session Store that is linked to the Service.
-In the other hand, if the request was directly originated from a [Session](#session), then both `Level.PARENT` and `Level.ROOT` will cause the same effect of saving in the Session's Store, because the request's parent and root stores are the same.
+In the other hand, if the request was directly originated from a [Session](#session), then both `Level.PARENT` and `Level.ROOT` will cause the same effect of saving in the Session Store, because the Request's parent and root Stores are the same.

 ```java
 /* SESSION scenario */